SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 any extra logic in case of re-balancing.
 Therefore, the listener does not support an exactly once semantic.
 It might occur that messages are redelivered after re-balance activities.

+#### SyncCommit MessageListenerStrategy
+This strategy reads messages from the broker and passes the records to a message handler that must be implemented by the user of the bundle.

+The strategy requires `enable.auto.commit` set to `false` and uses sync commit explicitly before polling a new chunk.

 #### Retry processing error MessageListenerStrategy
 This strategy reads messages from the broker and passes the records to a message handler that must be implemented by the user of the bundle.